j3k00/movinator-web/README.md

 ## Description

-This program is written in Java and it changes the following instructions into a sequence of mov instructions
+The Movinator is written in Java and it compiles the following instructions into "mov" instructions.

 ## Functionallity